-Bryan has a personality that transcends snowboarding.
+Bryan “Guch” Iguchi has a personality that transcends snowboarding.
 While he’s been on the podium at major competitions like the World Halfpipe Championships and the X Games, he’s also profoundly connected to the places that have shaped him.
-He’s a fresh return to the essence of snowboarding.
-The pure love of gliding through deep powder.
-The magnetism of rugged, steep terrain.
-The camaraderie between fellow enthusiasts.
+We partnered with Bryan to bring his dreamy designs of mountain landscapes to a collection of his favorite Smartwool® gear.

 You’ve made the mountains, specifically the Tetons, your home for a couple decades now.
 What about the mountains inspires you?